Eppie-io/Eppie-CLI/BUILDS.md

 ### How to build with forked submodules

-To build the project with your forked submodules, you have to add the following option to the `.gitconfig` file:
+To build the project with your own forked submodules, you have to add the following option to the `.gitconfig` file:

 - When using the SSH protocol